Marzooq13579/ecommerce_Rest_API/README.md

 - **Comprehensive Product Management:** CRUD operations for products with images, categories, and stock tracking.
 - **Secure User Authentication:** JWT-based authentication ensures secure and authorized access.
 - **Flexible Cart System:** Add, remove, and update items in user carts for efficient checkout.
-- **Powerful Order Processing:** Create orders, manage fulfillment, and track payment statuses with Stripe integration.
+- **Powerful Order Processing:** Create orders and manage fulfillment of them.
 - **Optional Address Management:** Store both shipping and billing addresses for users.
 - **Customizable Schemas:** Easily adapt the provided schemas to your project needs.